ahumenberger/Z3.jl/README.md

 This package provides an interface to the [Z3 Theorem Prover](https://github.com/Z3Prover/z3) by wrapping the [C++ API](https://z3prover.github.io/api/html/namespacez3.html) of Z3 using [CxxWrap.jl](https://github.com/JuliaInterop/CxxWrap.jl).

-There are still a few parts of the API missing.
-Feel free to contribute!

 ```julia
 ctx = Context()
 x = real_const(ctx, "x")